Gender diversity in the workplace

-Gender diversity important.
+Gender diversity is important.
 Ensuring equal representation of women in the workplace can have positive effects across your entire organization.
 Here are some of them.

 It might feel as if women’s presence in the workplace is a given, but globally, despite making up 50% of the population, women generate just 37% of GDP.